Is your firm a data labyrinth?

-So what is the solution?
+What is the solution?
 There are literally dozens of technology tools ranging from out-of-the-box intranets, custom-build intranets and enterprise social networks (group email is not a strategy) and combinations of the aforementioned that can have a huge impact on a firm establishing a framework to communicate effectively across a geographically fragmented operation.
 However, before jumping straight into solution mode, explore with your staff and leadership teams what their needs are and seek practical examples of scenarios where internal information was slow, difficult or impossible to find.
-Seek out your ‘go-to guys/girls’ and get them to track all the internal queries over the course of a month to get a picture of what can and should be digitised.
+Seek out your ‘go to guy/girls’ and get them to track all the internal queries over the course of a month to get a picture of what can and should be digitised.

 A company intranet is a great start.
-Whilst hardly new technology, conventional intranets can be hard to navigate, hard to collaborate with and don’t deliver a competitive advantage.
+While hardly new technology, conventional intranets can be hard to navigate, hard to collaborate with and do not deliver a competitive advantage.
 To address this gap, the modern intranet has evolved and can be combined with Enterprise Social Networks (ESN) technology to deliver a connected user experience that today’s workforce demands.
 When combined with a structured internal communication program (that includes effective staff meetings, regular one-on-one catch-ups and team sessions), an effective framework can be achieved.

 A good end-to-end corporate intranet should have the following general attributes:

-• Content (policies, procedures, guides, training material, induction programs)
+• Content (policies, procedures, guides, training material and induction programs)

-• Communication (corporate news, strategy announcements, upcoming events, mandatory reading, problem alerts, procedure change notifications)
+• Communication (corporate news, strategy announcements, upcoming events, mandatory reading, problem alerts and procedure change notifications)

-• Activity (leave submission, leave balance checking, expense management, resource booking, ticket raising)
+• Activity (leave submission, leave balance checking, expense management, resource booking, and ticket raising)

 • Culture (social calendars, company milestone timelines, personal milestones/achievements, photos and philanthropic activity)